Finish the administrative path

 • Choose an old-town base if the next morning should start with the office and Cathedral.

-If the backpack is heavy
+If the backpack is now the main problem

 Weather fallback